Chivalry of a Failed Knight: Main characters

 Ikki is an F-Rank Blazer who is widely known as the Worst One (Wāsuto Wan).
 A member of the distinguished Kurogane Family, Ikki was subjected to ill treatment from his own family since childhood; however, his great-grandfather, Ryoma Kurogane, a legendary Blazer and hero, encouraged Ikki to never give up and become strong, after which he continued to work hard on his craft.
 Due to his family's influence on the school coupled with less-than-average grades (due to his low magical abilities), he was forced to repeat a year; however, when the school administration changed, along with the academic standards, Ikki was able to more fully participate, with the condition that he would be unable to graduate if he failed at the Seven Star tournament or even failed to qualify.
 He relies on learning his opponents' skills and tactics, a technique called "Blade Steal".
-Later, he unlocks stronger version of this ability called "Perfect Vision" which allows him to predict his opponents thoughts and moves.
+Later, he unlocks stronger version of this ability called "Perfect Vision" which allows him to predict his opponents' thoughts and moves.
 His Device is Intetsu and his Noble Art is Ittō Shura (一刀修羅), where he pushes his skills and abilities beyond what the human body would limit.
 At the start of the series, he is challenged by Stella in a duel where the loser has to obey the winner.
 Although he wins the duel, his main order is that he and Stella become roommates and get along.
-After defeating his past-year rival, Shizuya Kirihara, Ikki gets a new nickname, Another One (Anazāwan).
+After defeating his past-year rival, Shizuya Kirihara, Ikki receives a new nickname, Another One (Anazāwan).
 Although he attracts the affections of many girls, he and Stella eventually develop a relationship.
 Despite vicious interference from Kurogane family members, Ikki qualifies as a Hagun Academy representative and he and Stella become engaged.